This policy outlines our ongoing obligations to you in respect of how we manage your Personal Information here at MINDCHECK HP.

 A client’s personal information is not disclosed to overseas recipients, unless the client consents or such disclosure is otherwise required by law.
 Clients’ personal information will not be used, sold, rented or disclosed for any other purpose.

 Your Personal Information is stored in a manner that reasonably protects it from misuse and loss and from unauthorized access, modification or disclosure.

-Client files are held in an electronic document management system, which is accessible only to authorised employees.
+Client files are held in an electronic document management system, which is accessible only to the treating clinician and authorised employees.
 The information on each file includes personal information such as name, address, contact phone numbers, medical history, and other personal information collected as part of providing the psychological service.

 When your Personal Information is no longer needed for the purpose for which it was obtained, we will take reasonable steps to destroy or permanently de-identify your Personal Information.
 However, most of the Personal Information is or will be stored in client files which will be kept by us for a minimum of 7 years.

 In the event that unauthorised access, disclosure or loss of a client’s personal information occurs MINDCHECK HP will activate its data breach action procedures and use all reasonable endeavours to minimise any risk of consequential serious harm.